Sunak criticised for ‘jetting like A-list celeb’ to Blackpool

 A train journey from London Euston to Blackpool takes less than three hours, with a single fare coming in at £73.40, or £189.80 to travel during peak hours.
 First class could cost £257.

-Downing Street declined to comment while the Prime Minister is travelling, citing security reasons.

-“Instead of catching the train like the rest of us, he’s swanning around like a washed-up A-lister courtesy of the public, making a mockery of his own Government’s ‘zero-jet’ strategy.”

-Mr Sunak was in Lancashire to discuss the allocation of £2 billion in levelling-up funding.
+Mr Sunak was in Lancashire to discuss the allocation of £2bn in levelling-up funding.

-Ministers have defended London and the South East getting the largest share of the funding, receiving £362 million compared to the North West’s £354 million, £109 million for the North East and £177 million for Scotland.
+Ministers have defended London and the south east getting the largest share of the funding, receiving £362m compared to the north west’s £354m, £109 million for the north east and £177m for Scotland.

-Critics have also said Tory areas are being favoured with Catterick Garrison in the Prime Minister’s wealthy North Yorkshire seat receiving £19 million to regenerate the high street.
+Critics have also said Tory areas are being favoured with Catterick Garrison in the PM’s wealthy North Yorkshire seat receiving £19m to regenerate the high street.

-Levelling-Up Secretary Michael Gove told Times Radio: “It’s simply untrue that the levelling up fund is concentrated disproportionately on London and the South East.”

-He argued that London and the South East together constitute a quarter of the country’s population and “the biggest winners are those in the North West” compared to population size.
+But Mr Sunak said: “If you look at the overall funding in the levelling-up funds that we’ve done, about two thirds of all that funding has gone to the most deprived part of our country.”